acikgozb/tcp-ip-journey/1-ping/README.md

 PAT is a type of NAT that is commonly used in today's networks.
 The address translation in PAT is done by source ports, instead of IP addresses themselves.
 In this concept, there is only _one public IP address_ that is used for translation, but _the ports of the public IP address change based on the source ports of each host_.
 By utilizing ports, even if NAT uses only one public IP address, it knows how to map back and forth.

----

-Now that we know how our private host sends packets: _our gateway uses NAT to make the address routable_.
+Now we know how our private host sends packets: _our gateway uses NAT to make the address routable_.

 ### Summary

 We covered a lot in this part of the analysis - let's summarize the outcomes:

 - Once analog signals hit our gateway, L1 demodularizes those signals back to digital, and forwards it to L2.
-- L2 creates frames from digital signals, and it runs its own Frame Check Sequence to ensure that data integrity is preserved.
+- L2 creates frames from digital signals, and it runs its own Cyclic Redundancy Check to ensure that data integrity is preserved.
-- L2 checks the Ether-field header of the frames and forwards it to appropriate L3 protocol - in this case IP.
+- L2 checks the EtherType header of the frames and forwards it to appropriate L3 protocol - in this case IP.
 - IP checks the destination IP address and understands that it is destined for a remote network.
 - To determine the best possible path for the packet, gateway checks its routing table.
 This table is updated by either statically or via dynamic routing protocols.
 - Once the path is determined, our gateway applies NAT to the private source IP address to make the packet routable.